Home Rest Holidays “Not like everyone else”: unusual traditions in the world

 001_870x510_f3e

-Unusual traditions of different countries
+Unusual traditions from different countries

 Ravana

-On the last day of the festival of Dussehra, a huge figure of the demonic king Ravanna is burned.
-Ancient legends tell that Ravanna was killed by Rama, the greatest God Vishnu, who was born in the form of a man.
-Prior to this, Rowana angered him by kidnapping Rama's faithful wife.
+On the last day of Dussehra, a huge figure of the demonic king Ravanna is burnt.
+Ancient legends say that Ravanna was killed by Rama, the greatest God Vishnu, who was born in human form.
+Previously, Rowana had angered him by kidnapping Rama's faithful wife.

 27248_Ravana_fizzles